“You know, your father was proud of you for more than just that race.”

 I popped a Starburst in my mouth and ate one packet of energy goo.
 I would see stee after mile eleven.
 I was about halfway there.

 I’m singing songs in my head as cars are passing, honking in appreciation.
 It’s early in the morning, but I’m feeling good.
 I know the hills and mountains are up ahead, but I’m in a pretty good groove.
-I’m enjoying my morning run with Mr. Gimp, and the two of us are a fun little couple.
+I’m enjoying my morning run with Mr. Limp, and the two of us are a fun little couple.
 I’ve stopped looking behind me, but I know there are more than four people back there now.
 Me and my buddy have passed some people.
 Not a lot, but some.

 To pass the time, I start thinking about what all my friends are doing at the same time this Sunday morning.
 Even with the time zone changes, I quickly conclude that every single one of them is most likely asleep.